parryc/thevoid/templates/leflan/language_azeri.md

 -In
-: reflexive verbal suffix, affixed to stem.
+: reflexive suffix, affixed to stem.
 Compare `döyür:he is knocking (on the door)` versus `döyürünür:(my heart) is beating`.

 -Iş
-: reciprical verbal suffix, affixed to stem.
+: reciprical suffix, affixed to stem.
 Indicates that the action is done between the subjects of the sentence.
 May have idiomatic meanings, too.
 Thus, `döyürük:we are knocking` versus `döyürüşük:we are fighting`, that is "knocking/hitting each other".

 -lA
 : "verbs the noun", so to speak.
 Takes a noun and makes it into a related verb, such as, `soyuq:cold` → `soyuqlamaq:to be cold`.

+-lAn
+: reflexive suffix, see _-In_.

+-lAş
+: reciprical suffix, see _-Iş_.
+May also be attached to adjectives and gives the meaning of "to become X", such as `çətinləşmək:to become difficult`, from `çətin:difficult`.

+-lAt(dIr)
+: causitive suffix, see _-dIr_.

 ### Passive Voice